NeoAnoman/Let-s_Make_a_PROJECT/README.md

 # Typing Master
 *As the name suggest this app is the solution to your typing problems..
 *The Following are the modes that are accessible after u create a use account in the app..
+NOTE:- To use the app just open start.bat on your windows machine.
+For linux and other user just compile the typing_master.c on your c compiler.
 # 1.Freestyle
 Type a full paragraph from among 10 different and intresting paragraphs in the app
 The accuracy and time taken to type the paragraph is stored as stats for your user id.